shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “protect from…”, it follows these rules:

--   It costs 10 wyl to protect 1 creature or object from 1 effect for 1 hour
+-   It requires 10 wyl to protect 1 creature or object from 1 effect for 1 hour
 -   If you protect the target from a certain spell, they automatically succeed any saving throws in the spell, and they are not effected by it at all, do not take any damage from it, and are not effected.
--   When protecting an area, it costs 1wyl to protect 1 square meter from 1 effect for 1 hour
+-   When protecting an area, it requires 1wyl to protect 1 square meter from 1 effect for 1 hour

 ### AC

 When a spell says “grant AC”, it follows these rules:

--   It costs 10 wyl to grant 1 creature or object 1 AC for 1 hour
+-   It requires 10 wyl to grant 1 creature or object 1 AC for 1 hour

 ## Divination